-(d) Index generation and query processing: Index.java
+• Index generation and query processing: Index.java

-As with boolean queries, our Index class will generate and store the index as well as handle queries to the index.
+As before, our Index class will generate and store the index as well as handle queries to the index.

-- Modify the index construction to keep track of term frequencies. - I've added enums in the class that define our different normalization techniques.
-These are used to specify how we should normalize our document counts in our index when it is being constructed. - To support these normalization techniques, the constructor has been modified. - You'll need to modify your index construction to support the different normalization techniques.
-This will require some cooperation with the PostingsList class so you may need to add functionality in multiple places. - Implement the rankedQuery method, which issues a ranked query to our index:
+- Modify the index construction to keep track of term frequencies. - I've added enums in the index class that define our different normalization techniques.
+These are used to specify how we should normalize our document counts in our index when it is being constructed.
+To support these normalization techniques, the constructor has been modified. - Modify the index construction to support the different normalization techniques.
+This will require some cooperation with the PostingsList class so you may need to add some additional functionality there as well. - Implement the rankedQuery method, which issues a ranked query to our index: